wp-plugins/checkfront-wp-booking/readme.txt

 1. Booking Interface integrated into Wordpress
 2. Checkfront Dashboard

-== Upgrade Notice ==

-= 2.5.2 =

-  * Added support for v2.0 Booking Interface.
-Includes more configuration options, advanced checkout, improved browser support and mode.  **IMPORTANT**: Once the update is complete, you must go to the plugin setup in Wordpress and switch from the Legacy 1.0 interface, to 2.0.

 == Changelog ==

-* June 29  2012*:
+= 2.5.5 =
-  * Fixed issue with v1 droplet call
+Updated v2.0 Widget library.
+Fixed issue with v1 droplet call.

-* June 27  2012*:
+= 2.5.3 =
   * Split out CheckfrontWidget class so it can be used on its own.
 Added custom template sample.
 Fixed issue with category filter.

-* June 25  2012*:
+= 2.5 =
 * Added support for v2.0 Checkout.
-Includes more configuration options.
+Includes more configuration options, improved interfaced and payment integration.

-* *May 11 2010*:
+= 1.5 =
 * Removed "Online Bookings by Checkfront" link

-* *Apr 29 2010*:
+= 1.3 =
 * Added the ability to filter booking pages by category or item id.
 * Upgraded to latest API.

-* *Mar 21 2010*:
+= 1.2 =
 * Added sidebar widget.
 * Improved calendar navigation.
 * Better theme integration.

-* *Feb 28 2010*:
+= 1.1 =
 * Fixed php shortcode issue.

-* *Feb 24 2010*:
+= 1.0 =
 * Updated screenshots
 * Removed legacy invoice insert.

-* *Feb 18 2010*:
+= 0.9 =
 * Moved to new 0.9 Checkfront API
 * Now supports framed version of booking window should the theme interfere with the plugin
 * Removed search widget: search functionality has been moved to main booking interface  - will reappear in another format.
-* *Nov 30 2009*:
 * Improved compatibility fixes.

-* *Nov 13 2009*:
+= 0.8 =

 * Made compatible with wordpress 2.5+.
 * No longer loads remote javascript site wide, only on an embedded booking page.
 * Improved warning messages and admin settings.
 * Moved admin settings to plugin menu.

-* *Nov 6 2009*: Updated readme, small IE fix.
-* *Nov 5 2009*: Initial public beta.
+== Upgrade Notice ==

+= 2.5.5 =

+Added support for v2.0 Booking Interface.
+Includes more configuration options, advanced checkout, improved browser support and mode.  **IMPORTANT**: Once the update is complete, you must go to the plugin setup in Wordpress and switch from the Legacy 1.0 interface, to 2.0.